Index

 Local information relating to domestic abuse is available for Hull from services providers such as the number of referrals to specific local services.

-Not all domestic abuse-related crimes and incidents will be reported, so it is likely that the numbers in the official statistics denotes only a proportion of the total number of such crimes and incidents.
+Not all domestic abuse-related crimes and incidents will be reported, so the numbers in the official statistics denotes only a proportion of the total number of such crimes and incidents.
 As well as reluctance and fear of reporting, there may be a perception that a crime or domestic abuse incident has not occurred in some cases.

 Some information relating to age and gender is provided below for England & Wales as it is likely that the age and gender distribution of domestic abuse crimes and incidents is similar across most Police Force Areas, and this may provide useful information in relation to the Humberside Police Area.